haroldl/things/gorg/README.md

 Gorg Super-Chip
 =

+Tip: "Why is it called a *super* chip?"
-"It's mostly marketing..." - Oh
+Oh: "It's mostly marketing."

 I'm working on a 3-d model of the Gorg Super-Chip from the movie "Home" so that I can print one for my kids.
 The plan is to make